cloudhumans/backend-take-home/README.md

 # Cloud Humans - Backend Take Home Assignment

 People are the fuel that moves Cloud Humans.
-In order to speed up the company we need to be great at pairing people (we call them Pros) to problems as faster as possible.
+In order to speed up the company we need to be great at pairing people (we call them Pros) to problems as fast as possible.

 Cloud Humans determines which project a new Pro will tackle based on the answers they provide in the Pro Portal (a frontend application).
 The frontend send this Pro's **application** to an API that runs an algorithm upon the data and returns the project in which the Pro will be allocated.